FERPA Summary PageSummary information regarding the Family Educational Rights and Privacy Act (FERPA).

 - Uninterrupted Scholars Act (USA) Guidance (PDF) – This document provides federal guidance to states and local educational agencies (LEAs) and other interested parties to implement the USA amendment to FERPA.

-- Identity Authentication Best Practices (PDF) – This document from the PTAC provides guidance for verifying the identity of data requestors and accurately evaluating data access rights under FERPA.
+- ED's Identity Authentication Best Practices (PDF) – This document from the PTAC provides guidance for verifying the identity of data requestors and accurately evaluating data access rights under FERPA.

 Find more information on the privacy of student records collected and maintained by the CDE on the Data Privacy Home page.